awsdocs/amazon-aurora-user-guide/doc_source/accessing-monitoring.md

 | update\-iam\-db\-auth | Billed |  IAM authorization for the DB cluster is being updated\.  |
 | upgrading | Billed |  The DB cluster engine version is being upgraded\.  |

-## Viewing DB instance status<a name="Overview.DBInstance.Status"></a>
+## Viewing DB instance status in an Aurora cluster<a name="Overview.DBInstance.Status"></a>

 The status of a DB instance in an Aurora cluster indicates the health of the DB instance\.
 You can view the status of a DB instance in a cluster by using the Amazon RDS console, the AWS CLI command [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html), or the API operation [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html)\.

 **Note**
 Amazon RDS also uses another status called *maintenance status*, which is shown in the **Maintenance** column of the Amazon RDS console\.
 This value indicates the status of any maintenance patches that need to be applied to a DB instance\.
 Maintenance status is independent of DB instance status\.
 For more information on *maintenance status*, see [Applying updates for a DB cluster](USER_UpgradeDBInstance.Maintenance.md#USER_UpgradeDBInstance.OSUpgrades)\.